hschneider/neutralino-build-scripts/README.md

 All build targets are created in the ./dist folder.

-Because the macOS-platform consists of 3 architectures, you might want to add different resources after the app has been built.
+Because the macOS-platform consists of 3 binary architectures, you might want to add different resources after the app has been built.
 That's what **postproc-mac.sh** is for.
 Just add your custom code there and you are good to go.

+Keep in mind that alle additional resources have to be copied to `${APP_RESOURCES}/`, which resolves to `MyApp.app/Contents/Resources`.
+If you place them elsewhere, your signature or notarization might break.

 The `buildScript/mac` JSON segment in the config file contains the following fields: